zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
+  * 1.4.89: Fixes `vidinfo --full` not being able to parse json with trailing commas.
   * 1.4.88: `aicode` now has minimal version 1.1.0
   * 1.4.87: `aicode` has been externalized into package `advanced-aicode`, but can still be invoked using `aicode`.
   * 1.4.86: New tool `git-diff`